Render 060525_4

 The logo for Northern Pathology Developments Ltd.

-Subject to planning approval, we’ll replace the temporary cabins with a modern, purpose-built, 3-storey pathology centre.
-This new centre will house state-of-the-art laboratories, significantly improving our pathology services and be designed to complement the nearby Advanced Scanning and Imaging Centre, which already has planning permission.
+Now planning permission has been granted, the project will replace the temporary cabins with a modern, purpose-built, 3-storey pathology centre.
+This new centre will house state-of-the-art laboratories, significantly improving our pathology services and be designed to complement the nearby new scanning centre, which already has planning permission and will be built after the pathology centre.

-The current planning permission allows for the removal of the existing temporary structures, which will take place in August 2025, and, subject to planning approval, we plan to begin construction in the winter of 2025, aiming for completion by winter 2026.
+The removal of the existing temporary structures and enabling works takes place in November and December 2025 and we will begin construction in January 2026, aiming for completion by winter 2026.

 Pathology, which involves examining cells and tissue and providing testing and screening (including for clinical trials), is essential to every patient's journey at The Christie.
 As well as currently conducting over one million tests annually, The Christie also serves other hospitals regionally and nationally.